emmens4u/emmens4u/README.md

 - 👋 Hi, I’m Emmanuel Omensu Mensah
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently comfortable with ReactJs
 - 💞️ I’m looking to collaborate on reactjs/nextjs & typescript
 - 📫 How to reach me ...